e-kwsm/nwchem-wiki/TASK.md

 database is persistent, multiple tasks within one job behave exactly the same as multiple restart jobs with the same sequence of input.

-There are four main forms of the the TASK directive.
+There are four main forms of the TASK directive.
 The most common form is used to tell the code at what level of theory to perform an electronic structure calculation, and which specific calculations to perform.
 The second form is used to specify tasks that do not involve